 The Commonwealth Fund for Technical Co-operation (CFTC) was set-up in 1971 and is the principal means for the Commonwealth Secretariat to provide technical assistance to Commonwealth countries.
 Our approach emphasises country ownership by delivering technical assistance on a demand-driven basis.

 Read more about our work in the report of the Commonwealth Secretary-General 2011-2013 and in our Strategic Plan 2013/14-2016/17

 The Commonwealth Secretariat is to assist the Government Namibia to better regulate its public accountants and auditors in order to protect the financial interest of the Namibian public and international investors.

 The Commonwealth Secretariat is to assist the Government of the Republic of Mauritius to address strategic gaps in the current system-wide educational reform effort

 Commonwealth in Action: Hub and Spokes II - Accessing finance towards the implementation of multilateral trade agreements.

 The Commonwealth in Action: Petrona Sealey-Browne is a CFTC expert at the Office of the Parliamentary Counsel in Jamaica.
 Lainy Malkani writes about Petrona's work.

 Mauritius has sought the technical assistance to formulate a Civil Service Reform Strategy to ensure that the Government can achieve its vision of “A professional Public Service committed to excellence”.

-The Commonwealth Electoral Network with funding from Australia’s Department of Foreign Affairs and Trade, the Commonwealth Secretariat launched the Junior Election Professionals Initiative to build the capacity of the next generation of electoral administrators.
+The Commonwealth Junior Election Professionals Initiative supports the next generation of electoral administrators.